polarp/GeoImage/README.md

 GeoImage
 ========

-GeoImage is a simple tool that reads metadata from an image and prints the address using google's reverse geocoding api
+GeoImage is a simple library that reads metadata from an image and prints the address using google's reverse geocoding api

 ## Requirements